-Before running ETL for the first time, ensure that you have assigned appropriate roles to the users (for example, a primary site user must have the GlobalReportAdmins role).
-For more information, see Managing access.
+Before running ETL for the first time, ensure that you have assigned appropriate roles to the reporting users.
+For example, a primary site reporting user must have the GlobalReportAdmins role.

-On the reports server, from a command line, start the Network Shell and enter the following command:
+Start the Network Shell, and enter the following command:

 ./run_etl.nsh -s 1